 This module provides the simulation tools within CLO 3D that allow you to select, freeze, hold, pin and tack.

 - 4.1 Simulating 3D - Wrapping a scarf

 - 4.2 Wrapping the Scarf using Mesh and Mesh Pins

 - 4.5 Summary

 This module introduces basic pattern construction using shapes and lines.
-You will learn to manipulate lines and points and what are the keyboard shortcuts to best design your 3D patterns.
+You will learn to manipulate lines and points plus what the keyboard shortcuts are to best design your 3D patterns.

 - 5.1 Creating Pattern Shapes